Davis and White seek gold finale

 “I had been doing solo dance for a little while just to work on my technique.
 So I was a little bit ahead of Meryl when we first tried out and I remember being kind of annoyed that I had to take a step back to try out with her.”

-It is just as well White decided get over his irritation as their alliance has brought them unprecedented success and made them the United States’ main gold medal hope in figure skating at the Black Sea resort.
+Their alliance has brought them unprecedented success and made them the United States’ main gold medal hope in figure skating at the Black Sea Resort.

 “It has been a really fun ride, but in the beginning we had no grandiose dreams or goals beyond enjoying ourselves,” White, who at 26 is a year younger than his partner, added.